 - Because they cannot agree, the couple requests the court to make the decisions for them with the assistance of a competent Columbus Divorce Attorney.

 Taking the First Step

 When terminating the marriage enters into the thoughts and discussions of a relationship, it is important to seek legal representation early to ensure that you know your rights, risks, and options.
 Developing a legal strategy, both defensive and offensive, is key to protecting your interests and limiting potential consequences should your spouse seek to take vindictive or selfish actions.
-Selecting a divorce attorney with experience, knowledge, and compassion can make all the difference in experiencing a divorce proceeding that is smooth and satisfactory to both parties.
+Choosing a Columbus divorce attorney with experience, knowledge, and compassion can make all the difference in experiencing a divorce proceeding that is smooth and satisfactory to both parties.

 Contested Versus Uncontested Divorce

 A divorce can be contested or uncontested.
 When the spouses reach an agreement as to all aspects of their divorce (grounds, finances, spousal support, property, and child related issues), then the divorce is considered uncontested.
 Some divorces become uncontested very early in the litigation and others become uncontested right before or during trial.
 Most divorces become uncontested at some point prior to trial.
 The agreement is written and presented to the judge for approval at an uncontested final divorce hearing eliminating the need for a trial.
 Trolinger Law Offices, LLC provides sophisticated and professional representation to get our clients the best possible results through effective negotiation.